 I think I can be so bold as to say that I have found the holy grail of speech pathology resources and they only cost me $2.50.
-And that’s in Aussie dollars.
 I recently went on a sticker rampage and bought waaaaay too many sticker books and then realised that I will never get rid of them.
-I mean, I think I may be the only SLP out there who still has stickers from her student days… (which may or may not be more than 10 years ago!).

 So you see my conundrum, right?
 I was in flight or fight mode and chose to fight!

 So I tried to think of as many different ways to use up the stickers in these books so that

 I can go out and buy some more I can continue to expand my therapy resources.

 Stick them onto wooden cubes that you find at craft stores (or ahem Kindergarten classrooms) and turn them into dice.
 Assign your own ‘numbers’ and happy rolling!
 It’s a motivating alternative to normal dice and there’s no end to your therapy creativity: play charades, act out emotions, describe the picture on your dice and see if people can guess, make silly sentences or tell story with the dice you roll.
 So many language goals can be covered if you just peruse the sticker section and choose a range of ‘subjects’ and ‘objects’.

 Make cute reinforcers and stick them on little stones (you know, the ones that you usually put in the bottom of vases).
 I love using these for following directions, playing hide’n’seek, substituting for counters and just plain old pulling out of a bag and seeing what’s on your stone (simple can be fun).
 If I have articulation drills I will cover up the pictures with these stones and after the set # of drills the student can turn them over and see what picture is underneath.

 CHEAP IDEA #3: Bingo Boards